Prince of Wales tea blend: History

-Indeed, "Keemun" isn't even mentioned!

 As with many tea blends, such as Earl Grey and English breakfast, there is no set formula for what teas go into a Prince of Wales blend.
 Many tea companies now produce blends with this name.
 In Germany the Paul Schrader GmbH & Co.
 KG Bremen (founded in 1921) has offered a version since 1958 consisting of Chinese black teas and Darjeeling with a pinch of Lapsang souchong.